kamilsadik/localdapp/README.md

 # Etymology

-This project is named Svalbard, after the [Svalbard Global Seed Vault](https://en.wikipedia.org/wiki/Svalbard_Global_Seed_Vault), a backup facility that stores seeds from around the world to protect the world's food supply and biodiversity in the event of disaster.
+Svalbard is named after the [Svalbard Global Seed Vault](https://en.wikipedia.org/wiki/Svalbard_Global_Seed_Vault), a backup facility that stores seeds from around the world to protect the world's food supply and biodiversity in the event of disaster.